WowLabz/tasking_backend/TestingGuide.md

 # Install Docker-Compose

 First, install Docker and Docker Compose.
+Follow the basic installation guide [Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/)

+For a Windows Machine

+[Follow the guide mentioned here](https://docs.docker.com/desktop/windows/install/)

-For a Ubuntu/Linux Machine
+Installation from the terminal on a Ubuntu/Linux Machine

 `curl -L "https://github.com/docker/compose/releases/download/1.29.2/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose`

 `chmod +x /usr/local/bin/docker-compose`

+# Docker quick guide

 To check the compose version

 `docker-compose --version`

-To run the docker-compose build
+To run the build

-`docker-compose up -d` Or to rebuild any image `docker-compose up --build -d`
+`docker-compose up --build -d`

 To stop the service

 `docker-compose down`

+To view the installed images locally

+`docker images`

+To delete the images

+`docker rmi <IMAGE ID>`

 Then run the following command to start the server.

-For a Windows Machine

-[Follow the guide mentioned here](https://docs.docker.com/desktop/windows/install/)
+To get more idea about the project and the build please refer the link <To be added>

 # Run backend node